A Priori Sampling of Transition States with Guided Diffusion: Introduction

 Generative ML models offer another alternative: conditional models sample TSs given the reactant and product states~\cite{pattanaik2020generating, duan2023accurate, kim2024diffusion, duan2025optimal}, while unconditional models target the equilibrium distribution~\cite{lewis2025scalable, jing2024generative, costa2025accelerating, thiemann2025force} and require post-hoc identification of TSs.
 Both remain limited by their training data distribution.
 Recent works have partially addressed this by using geometric optimization and energy evaluations during training to find transition paths and extract TSs without a pre-curated TS dataset~\cite{nam2025transferable,hait2025locating} or by leveraging MD-derived metrics~\cite{wang2024generalized} and the Onsager--Machlup functional with a force field approximated from a generative model trained on equilibrium distribution to find transition paths~\cite{raja2025action}.
 Nevertheless, these approaches still rely on either accurately learning the PES near the TS or constructing mappings to pre-computed TS distributions~\cite{raja2025action, tuo2025flow}, limiting their utility to underexplored systems.

 To go beyond sampling the learned distribution, inference-time control in diffusion models offers a promising avenue for steering generative processes toward desired regions of chemical and conformational space.
-Steering the sampling of generative models based on objectives, constraints, or rewards has been an active area of research, spanning earlier approaches such as classifier-free guidance~\cite{ho2022classifier} to reward-titled, annealed, and equal-density distribution sampling~\cite{du2023reduce,skreta2024superposition,skretafeynman}.
-However, steered sampling outside the training PES distribution have not been extensively explored.
-Recent attempts to integrate enhanced sampling with generative models remained limited by poor transferability to unseen systems or reliance on predefined CVs~\cite{nam2025enhancing}.
-Given that diffusion models can learn to sample diverse states and that atomistic simulations provide ground truth energetics, combining them offer a natural framework for TS ensemble generation with low data requirements.
+Steering the sampling of generative models based on objectives, constraints, or rewards has been an active area of research, spanning earlier approaches such as classifier-free guidance~\cite{ho2022classifier} to reward-tiltedd, annealed, and equal-density distribution sampling~\cite{du2023reduce,skreta2024superposition,skretafeynman}.
+However, steered sampling outside the training PES distribution has not been extensively explored.
+Recent attempts to integrate enhanced sampling with generative models remain limited by poor transferability to unseen systems or reliance on predefined CVs~\cite{nam2025enhancing}.
+Similarly, while flow models can be steered at inference time to upsample the transition states distribution~\cite{kolloff2025minimum}, the generalization of this approach to novel systems is limited by the reliance on \textit{a priori} samples from the target ensemble.
+Nevertheless, given that diffusion models can learn to sample diverse states and that atomistic simulations provide ground truth energetics, combining them offers a natural framework for TS ensemble generation with low data requirements.